-We have more than 25 second- and third-year modules for you to choose from.
-They cover a whole range of different subjects.
+We offer a variety of second- and final-year modules covering a range of topics.
 To give an indication of how you can choose modules to suit your own particular interests, here are details of some of the modules we currently offer.